joshuayyoung/Project-One-Elk-Configuration/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the YAML file to etc/anisble.
-- Update the _____ file to include...
+- Update the etc/anisble/hosts file to include host gorup, private ip, and ansible_python_interpreter=/usr/bin/python3
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to curl localhost/setup.php to check that the installation worked as expected.

-Answer the following questions to fill in the blanks:_
-- Which file is the playbook?
-Where do you copy it?
--
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?